Menu

 Conventional Medicine VS Functional Medicine

-Endocrinologists and GP’s generally fall into conventional medicine, as well as some private doctors.
-However, I see a private GP who combines conventional and integrative medicine practises.
+Endocrinologists and GPs generally fall into conventional medicine, as well as some private doctors.
+However, there are also private GPs who combine conventional and integrative medicine practises, too.

 Whereas Conventional medicine looks at each symptom and health condition as a separate issue to treat, functional medicine is holistic and looks at the whole body, considering how one issue can have a knock-on effect and cause other things to go wrong, too.

-Whilst also considering some drugs, functional medicine places importance on lifestyle factors such as diet – what we eat and drink – stress levels, exercise, chemicals, sleep and much more.
+Whilst also considering drugs, functional medicine places importance on lifestyle factors such as diet – what we eat and drink – stress levels, exercise and much more.

-For some thyroid patients, conventional medicine works just fine for them and they return to good health on thyroid medication alone for hypothyroidism, but for many others, they never quite feel right again post-hypothyroidism diagnosis, and conventional doctors prescribe multiple medicines for multiple symptoms that we are told, are separate issues.
+For some people, conventional medicine works just fine for them and they return to good health on thyroid medication alone for their hypothyroidism, whereas for others, they never quite feel right again, post-hypothyroidism diagnosis and conventional doctors prescribe multiple medicines for multiple symptoms that we are told, are separate issues.

 A lot of thyroid patients therefore feel that a functional medicine approach is better suited to them because it not only deals with their thyroid condition, but also looks at other parts of the endocrine system which may have also gone awry, such as those pesky adrenal glands and sex hormones, and it works to bring them back into balance, also addressing any other issues from the root, avoiding the need for a growing list of prescription medications.